Miúcha: Personal life

-In 1963, Miúcha made a holiday trip with friends to Greece, Italy and France.
-In Paris, in the bar La Candelaria, she met the Chilean singer Violeta Parra, through whom she met singer João Gilberto.
+In 1963, Miúcha went on holiday with friends to Greece, Italy and France.
+In Paris, in the bar La Candelaria, she met the Chilean singer Violeta Parra, who introduced her to singer and future husband João Gilberto.
 Miúcha and Gilberto married in 1965 and had a daughter, Bebel Gilberto, in 1966.

-Miúcha died on 27 December 2018, in Rio de Janeiro, at the age of 81.
+Miúcha died at the age of 81 due to respiratory failure on 27 December 2018, at the Hospital Samaritano in Rio de Janeiro, where she was being treated for lung cancer.
+She was interred at the Saint John the Baptist's Cemetery in Rio de Janeiro.